-I’ve got an amazing, easy slow cooker ham bone soup recipe to share with you.
+I’ve got a tasty, easy slow cooker hambone soup recipe to share with you.

 When you spend money on a ham, and it’s totally delicious, it’s a crime to just throw the rest away.
-Enter: hambone soup.
+Enter: ham bone soup.
 Sounds gross, tastes amazing.
 My favorite hambone soup recipe is super easy, really tasty, and cooks in the slow cooker so totally convenient as well.
-Check it out:

 Slow Cooker Ham Bone Soup Recipe